Alcohol and Naproxen: Can You Take Them Together?

 What should you do?

-Watch for warning signs of GI bleeding: black tarry stools, bright red blood in stool, vomiting blood or material resembling coffee grounds, persistent stomach pain, lightheadedness or fainting, or unusual fatigue.
-Warning signs of kidney injury are more subtle and include decreased urine output, swelling of the legs or face, shortness of breath, or unusual fatigue.
-Any of these symptoms warrants immediate medical evaluation.
-If you have been combining alcohol and naproxen regularly, ask your doctor to check your kidney function and complete blood count.
+After a change or warning sign: Watch for black, tarry stools, bright-red blood in the stool, vomiting blood or coffee-ground material, persistent stomach pain, lightheadedness, or unusual fatigue — these can signal GI bleeding and warrant emergency care.
+Decreased urine output, swelling of the legs or face, or shortness of breath can signal kidney injury.
+If you have been combining alcohol and naproxen regularly, ask your doctor to check your kidney function and blood count.

 Which specific products are affected?